 The body gets energy by decomposing the foods and drinks we intake.
 The condition for the body to decompose the dietary constituents is that there is enough oxygen present.
-Every cell in the body needs oxygen in order to live – to getting energy.
-The oxygen supply has an upper limit, since the body only can absorb a certain amount per minute, which depends on the physical fitness – the training level.
+Every cell in the body needs oxygen to live – to getting energy.
+The oxygen supply has an upper limit since the body only can absorb a certain amount per minute, which depends on physical fitness – the training level.
 Here we get to a practical Glycogen definition about why Glycogen energy depots are the best running fuel:

 Oxygen Consumption Increases with Working Intensity

-By aerobic work means a work or an activity where the energy release in the muscles takes place by the presence of oxygen.
-This kind of decomposing means a combustion of carbohydrate (glycogen) and fat.
-If you on the other hand, run so fast that you cannot release enough energy only by using oxygen as for example in a short intensive sprint, you have to receive a large proportion of the energy from decomposing processes without the presence of oxygen.
-This type of decomposing also take place with Glycogen (carbohydrate) as energy source but without oxygen we call it anaerobic work.
+By aerobic work means work or an activity where the energy release in the muscles takes place by the presence of oxygen.
+This kind of decomposing means the combustion of carbohydrates (glycogen) and fat.
+If you, on the other hand, run so fast that you cannot release enough energy only by using oxygen as in a short intensive sprint, you have to receive a large proportion of the energy from decomposing processes without the presence of oxygen.
+This type of decomposing also takes place with Glycogen (carbohydrate) as energy source but without oxygen, we call it anaerobic work.

 Glycogen & Energy Conversion

 Let’s take a step further with the body’s energy supply.
-During work, is the chemical energy transformed into mechanical work in the muscle’s.
+During work, is the chemical energy transformed into mechanical work in the muscles.
 Muscles can transform the energy in different ways, but there is only one process, that can provide energy directly to the muscle contraction.
-This process is cleavage of adenosine tri phosphate ATP to ADP, which releases energy for muscle work.
+This process is the cleavage of adenosine triphosphate ATP to ADP, which releases energy for muscle work.

 The muscle’s supply with energy to rebuild ATP from nutrients partly with oxygen availability (aerobic processes), and partly without oxygen available (anaerobic processes), the basic can expresses as: